Slavery in medieval Europe: Slavery in the British Isles

 British Wales and Gaelic Ireland and Scotland were among the last areas of Christian Europe to give up their institution of slavery.
 Under Gaelic custom, prisoners of war were routinely taken as slaves.
-During the period that slavery was disappearing across most of western Europe, it was reaching its height in the British Isles: the Viking invasions and the subsequent warring between Scandinavians and the natives, the number of captives taken as slaves drastically increased.
+During the period that slavery was disappearing across most of western Europe, it was reaching its height in the British Isles: with the Viking invasions and the subsequent warring between Scandinavians and the natives, the number of captives taken as slaves drastically increased.
 The Irish church was vehemently opposed to slavery and blamed the 1169 Norman invasion on divine punishment for the practice, along with local acceptance of polygyny and divorce.